programmer-lx/tMath/README.md

 [中文](README-CN.md)

-## This math-library has not built-in Vector type?
+## This math-library does not have a built-in Vector type?
 No problem!!!
 ## As long as your struct has `x, y, z, w` fields, this library will just work.